PlayboxSandground/js-array-exercises/README.md

 ### .every()

-Some works by taking a function that returns true or false.
+Every works by taking a function that returns true or false.
 If all of the elements in the array return true, *only then* will the entire statement return true.

 [Check out the docs.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/every)